eXascaleInfolab/TSM-Bench/generation/README.md

 # TS-LSH: LSH-based Generation Technique for Long Time Series

 TS-LSH is a scalable data generator that closely emulates the properties of real-world time series.
 One of the benefits of this tool is to facilitate data sharing for benchmarking tasks, particularly when datasets are non-public due to privacy issues.
 Our method relies on Generative Adversarial Network (GAN) to create large volumes of time series data.
+The code can be used in two different ways:
+- **Option 1**: You can use our pre-trained model to generate new time series from the list of provided datasets in `data/`
-You can generate new time series using our pre-trained model (Option 1) or by retraining the model from scratch (Option 2).
+- **Option 2**: You can add your own dataset and generate new time series by retraining the model from scratch.

 The generated plots and data will be saved in the `generation/results` folder.

 ## Generation Examples